洋食と喫茶「コスタ(升金の蔵)」

 Seed potatoes

-These potatoes are a natural variety that was developed by the late Masahiko Tawara in Nagasaki, where potatoes were first introduced to Japan.
+These potatoes are a natural variety that were developed by the late Masahiko Tawara in Nagasaki, where potatoes were first introduced to Japan.
 To create a disease-resistant variety, he deliberately grew them in infected fields, selecting and cultivating only the potatoes that remained disease free.
 It took Mr.Tawara around ten years to cultivate a single variety of seed potatoes.

 At our farm, we continue to grow the same seed potatoes inherited from Mr.Tawara and sell them to farmers and home gardeners across the country.